NPI's Cascadia Advocate

-Frankie’s Pizza and Pasta closing after over two decades in Redmond: An appreciation
+Frankie's Pizza and Pasta in downtown Redmond

 At the end of next week, one of the most beloved restaurants in NPI’s hometown of Redmond will be going out of business after a twenty-three year run in the heart of the city’s commercial district — to the dismay of many current and former residents.